rob-Hitchens/OrderStatisticsTree/README.md

 ## Hitchens Order Statistics Tree

 Solidity Library that implements a self-balancing binary search tree (BST) with specialized properties.
-The Libeary implements [Bokky Poobah's Red Black Tree](https://github.com/bokkypoobah/BokkyPooBahsRedBlackTreeLibrary) with additional properties.
+The Library implements [Bokky Poobah's Red Black Tree](https://github.com/bokkypoobah/BokkyPooBahsRedBlackTreeLibrary) with additional properties.

 Adds O(1) order statistics to each node and the tree itself: